-During my first year, I decided to be a class rep. I knew it’d be a rewarding experience because I was a class prefect back in High school and the experience taught me a lot.
+During my first year, I went for the position of a class rep. I knew I’d benefit from the experience because I was a class prefect back in High school and I found the experience rewarding.

 I was also glad being a class rep presented me with the opportunity to be recognised for representing students by the University.

-I went to every event and “completed” every task required to be recognised by the University for representing students…until I screwed up in the last stage.
+I went to every event and “completed” every task required to be recognised by the University for representing students until I crumpled in the last stage.

-I was emailed with tasks required to be completed in order to be recognized with the award.
+I was emailed with tasks required to be completed in order to be recognised with the award.

-But I made a very big mistake.
+But I made an enormous mistake.
 I didn’t read carefully, so I missed completing the most important tasks, even though I thought I had completed everything.

-My experience was rather rewarding, as it left me with various solid lessons.
-I’ve learned that even though I receive more than 20 emails a day, I should always pay close attention to the details in those I find very important.
-I shouldn’t assume I know the main message an email is trying to pass as this can prevent me from reading through the lines for important details.
-This and many more lessons I’ve learned as a student at Edinburgh University would stick with me forever.
+I’ve learned that even though I receive over 20 emails a day, I should always pay close attention to the details in those I find very important.
+I shouldn’t assume I know the contents of an important email without carefully reading it.